EESSI/docs/docs/getting_access/non_standard.md

 ## Using cvmfsexec

-This option relies on the [cvmfsexec package](https://github.com/cvmfs/cvmfsexec) provided by CernVM-FS team.
+This option only works for RHEL-like systems and relies on the [cvmfsexec package](https://github.com/cvmfs/cvmfsexec) provided by CernVM-FS team.
 It will allow you to mount cvmfs as an unprivileged user, so no need to have a native cvmfs installation.

 ### `cvmfsexec_eessi.sh`  wrapper script